jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

         Copy the elements between the selected indices to a child.
 Only one child chromosome is shown here.

 #.
-Starting at the first selected index in the other parent, copy non-copied elements in the child by
+Starting at the first selected index and value in the other parent, copy non-copied elements to the child by

-    * Finding the index of the element that exists in the child at the index of the non-copied index
+    * Find the index of the element that exists in the child in the non-copied parent

-    * Here, the value of 8 was not copied and exists at index 4
+        * Here, the value of 8 is at index 3 in the non-copied parent and is also not in the child
-    * The value in index 4 of the child is 4
+        * The value in index 3 of the child is 4
-    * The value of 4 exists at index 8 in the parent
+        * The value of 4 exists at index 8 in the non-copied parent
-    * Thus, the value of 8 is copied into index 8
+        * Thus, the value of 8 is placed into index 8

     * It is possible that the index the value should be copied to is already filled